jt-lanl/cov-voc/README.md

 command line), each of which looks something like "`[A222V,A262S,S494P,D614G]`", and produces a fasta file, each sequence of which corresponds to a mutant specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.
+Note that there is no checking that such sequences exist in nature; for that, you'll want to use `matchfasta`.

 ## COMMONTYPES

-given an input fasta file, the first of which is a reference sequence, find the most common sequences, and express them in terms of mutation strings
+given an input fasta file, the first of which is a reference sequence, find the most common sequences, and express them in terms of mutation strings.
+One can also list the geographical regions where those strains are most commonly seen, and one can request a few ISL numbers for each strain, so you can find examples in the GISAID database.

 ## USITES